 Preservation of the tax-free status of certain aspects of the separation.
-The tax matters agreement will impose certain restrictions on us and our subsidiaries (including restrictions on share issuances, business combinations, sales of assets and similar transactions) that will be designed to preserve the tax-free status of the distribution and certain related transactions.
-The tax matters agreement will provide special rules that allocate tax liabilities in the event the distribution, together with certain related transactions, is not tax-free.
-In general, under the tax matters agreement, each party is expected to be responsible for any taxes imposed on Ironwood or Cyclerion that arise from the failure of the distribution, together with certain related transactions, to qualify as a transaction that is generally tax-free, for U.S. federal income tax purposes, under Sections 355 and 368(a)(1)(D) and certain other relevant provisions of the Code, to the extent that the failure to so qualify is attributable to an acquisition of stock or assets of, or certain actions, omissions or failures to act of, such party.
-If both Cyclerion and Ironwood are responsible for such failure, liability will be shared according to relative fault.
-U.S. tax otherwise resulting from the failure of the distribution, together with certain related transactions, to qualify as a transaction that is tax-free generally will be the responsibility of Ironwood.
+The tax matters agreement imposes certain restrictions on us and our subsidiaries (including restrictions on share issuances, business combinations, sales of assets and similar transactions) designed to preserve the tax-free status of the distribution and certain related transactions.
+The tax matters agreement provides special rules that allocate tax liabilities in the event the distribution, together with certain related transactions, is not tax-free.
+In general, under the tax matters agreement, each party is responsible for any taxes imposed on Ironwood or us that arise from the failure of the distribution, together with certain related transactions, to qualify as a transaction that is generally tax-free, for U.S. federal income tax purposes, under Sections 355 and 368(a)(1)(D) and certain other relevant provisions of the Code, to the extent that the failure to so qualify is attributable to an acquisition of stock or assets of, or certain actions, omissions or failures to act of, such party.
+If both we and Ironwood are responsible for such failure, liability will be shared according to relative fault.
+If neither we nor Ironwood is responsible for such failure, Ironwood will generally bear any resulting taxes, interest, penalties and other costs.

-Cyclerion has agreed to certain covenants that contain restrictions intended to preserve the tax-free status of the distribution and certain related transactions.
-Cyclerion may take certain actions prohibited by these covenants only if Cyclerion obtains and provides to Ironwood either (i) a private letter ruling from the IRS or (ii) an opinion from a U.S. tax counsel or accountant of recognized national standing, in either case reasonably acceptable to Ironwood, to the effect that such action would not jeopardize the tax-free status of these transactions.
-Cyclerion is barred from taking any action, or failing to take any action, where such action or failure to act adversely affects or could reasonably be expected to adversely affect the tax-free status of these transactions, for all time periods.
-In addition, during the time period ending two years after the date of the distribution these covenants include specific restrictions on Cyclerion's:
+We have agreed to certain covenants that contain restrictions intended to preserve the tax-free status of the distribution and certain related transactions.
+We may take certain actions prohibited by these covenants only if we obtain and provide to Ironwood either (i) a private letter ruling from the IRS or (ii) an opinion from a U.S. tax counsel or accountant of recognized national standing, in either case reasonably acceptable to Ironwood, to the effect that such action would not jeopardize the tax-free status of these transactions.
+We are barred from taking any action, or failing to take any action, where such action or failure to act adversely affects or could reasonably be expected to adversely affect the tax-free status of these transactions, for all time periods.
+In addition, during the time period ending April 1, 2021, two years after the date of the distribution, these covenants include specific restrictions on our: